RP2/bay-punks/README.md

 # Bay Area Live Shows

-A simple & accessible list of upcoming music concerts in the Bay Area inspired by the classic FooPee punk l## Contributing
+A simple & accessible list of upcoming music concerts in the Bay Area inspired by the classic FooPee punk list.

+## Contributing

 I welcome contributions from the community!
 Here's how you can help: